BrennanR/react-clean-calendar/README.md

 | Firefox | Latest         |
 | Safari  | Latest         |

+These are the browser's that I _attempt_ to support.
+Please note that this is a project I work on in spare time and I can't guarantee my ability to always thoroughly test on every browser.

-Older versions of Chrome, Edge, and Firefox will almost certainly work, however I do not test with old versions.
+Older versions of Chrome, Edge, and Firefox will almost certainly work, however I do not test with anything except the latest version of those browsers.

 If you encounter any issues with any of the listed browser please open an issue.